mvolkmann/blog/src/smalltalk.md

 Messages are sent to objects which decide whether and how to act on them.

 <a href="https://en.wikipedia.org/wiki/Simula" target="_blank">Simula</a>
-is considered to be the first programming language to use object-oriented programming (OOP).
+is considered to be the first object-oriented programming (OOP) language.
-But Smalltalk was the first programming language to make OOP popular.
+But Smalltalk was the first to make OOP popular.

 Smalltalk is perhaps most known for its incredible development tools.
 These support:

 - finding code in many ways
 - live code editing where changes are immediately reflected in the environment
+- debugging with ability to modify code and data, then continue or restart
-- TODO: Add more here!
+- TODO: add more?

 Smalltalk is a dynamically typed language.
 Types of variables, method parameters,